 I tried revisiting my secondary school, to help memorise the names of the U.S. Presidents in order (there are 44).
 To get into the car park, I jumped over a washing line (George Washington), where Adam and Eve (John Adams) were playing cricket with Geoffrey Boycott (Thomas Jefferson).
 Marilyn Manson (James Madison) was in the IT block getting off with Marilyn Monroe (James Monroe) etc.

 Make sure the story is visual, and you will be surprised how it sticks.
+For more on this, read our blog on Why storytelling is key to presenting.

 Tip 4: Connect with the floor